D&E Media: Criticism

-Adult film actress and director Sinnamon Love, in a February 2008 interview with Phonte Coleman for HipHopDX, lambasted Ghetto Gaggers, feeling that it was taking advantage of desperate and inexperienced Black women, and further commenting, "I think that what they're doing crosses the line between BDSM and abuse.
+Adult film actress and director Sinnamon Love, in a February 2008 interview with Phonte Coleman for HipHopDX, claimed to have personally engaged in "a very long discourse" with the owner of Ghetto Gaggers about comments he made about African-American pornographic film actresses and her refusal to work for the website, which Love lambasted, stating, "I think that what they're doing crosses the line between BDSM and abuse.
 There's a difference.
 BDSM is all consensual.
 It's the same as consensual sex.
 But what [Ghetto Gaggers] does is purely abusive.
 You can see it.
 You can watch the women on those films and see the mood shift.
 You can watch the emotion change in their faces as they go from 'I can do this' to 'what the fuck have I gotten myself into?'"

-In a July 2014 article about misogyny in the pornographic film industry written for HuffPost, Gail Dines singled Facial Abuse out, opining that the acts depicted in its videos were comparable to torture, and that the website's own descriptions of the videos characterized women as "disposable 'sluts' who are undeserving of dignity, bodily integrity, or the slightest shred of empathy" while also showing "no pretense that this is about consensual or mutually enjoyable sex."
+In a July 2014 article about misogyny in the pornographic film industry written for HuffPost, Gail Dines singled Facial Abuse out, opining that the acts depicted in its videos were comparable to torture and that the website's own descriptions of the videos showed "no pretense that this is about consensual or mutually enjoyable sex."

-Pornographer Rob Zicari, in a July 2016 article written for AdultFYI, expressed disgust over Ghetto Gaggers, calling it "kind of disturbing" before writing, "I look at a site like Ghetto Gaggers and they have a girl sitting there and a guy says, 'Tell everybody that you're a dirty fucker.
+Pornographer Rob Zicari, in a July 2016 article written for AdultFYI involving Ghetto Gaggers, called it "kind of disturbing" before writing, "I look at a site like Ghetto Gaggers and they have a girl sitting there and a guy says, 'Tell everybody that you're a dirty fucker.
 A low end piece of shit.'
 What kind of girl sits there and lets these guys do that?
 It's horrible."

 Facial Abuse was briefly discussed by pornographer Holly Randall and adult film actress Evelyn Claire in a November 2023 episode of the former's podcast, Holly Randall Unfiltered, during which Randall derided it as a "misogynistic, derogatory, terrible website" and "everything we're ashamed of in the adult industry."